quentin-ld/zenpress/readme.txt

 == Description ==

 ZenPress is a lightweight, super-fast plugin that boosts your WordPress & WooCommerce website through a wide range of solid actions.
+[Combined with Cache Enabler](https://wordpress.org/plugins/cache-enabler/), [Autoptimize](https://wordpress.org/plugins/autoptimize/) and [SQLite Object Cache](https://wordpress.org/plugins/sqlite-object-cache/), ZenPress is a free lightweight solution to major premium performance plugins.
-This is a simple solution for improving your WordPress website's performance and security while enjoying a simpler and lighter UI.
+This is a simple solution for improving your WordPress website's performance and security while enjoying a simpler and lighter UI without breaking the bank.
 No database clutter, no ads, no pro version.
 Just install, activate, select what you need or pick up your settings preset and you are ready to go !

 = Why choose ZenPress? =
 * Curated settings presets included to help you.
 * Deep integration with the native WordPress interface: no bloat, no extra options page, no weird custom dashboard : only what you need.
-* Future proof.
-* Ultra lightweight.
+* Free alternative to major premium performance plugin for everyone.
 * Make your WordPress website fast & clean by disabling unwanted features.
 * Improve security by turning off features you don’t use and hardening weak spots.
 * Eliminate third-party plugin bloat (actually hunting them down).
+* Ultra lightweight.
+* Future proof.

 == Features ==